 Chopin Nocturnes et Impromptu

-Part 2 Chopin Ballade et Nocturnes
+Chopin Ballade et Nocturnes

 Niedermeyer Mélodie et Romance: "Le Lac" - Meditation poetique de Lamartine